Madambakamsneha/-iot-summer-school-2026/README.md

 This project is licensed under the **MIT License** — see [`LICENSE`](LICENSE) for details.

 ## Testing Git Push
 This is a test commit.

-Updated documentation after resolving Issue #1.